mstorsjo/llvm-mingw/README.md

   variables.
 - The runtime libraries libunwind, libcxxabi and libcxx also assume that the target is Windows 7 or newer.
-- Address Sanitizer doesn't produce working backtraces for i686.
-Address Sanitizer requires using a PDB file for symbolizing the error location and backtraces.
 - The sanitizers are only supported on x86.
 - LLD doesn't support linker script (in the COFF part of LLD).
 Linker script can be used for reprogramming how the linker lays out the output, but is in most cases